Atalaya Golf Guide

 The Atalaya Park Golf Resort is one of the most popular courses on the Costa del Sol and is more often than not on the itinerary for most visiting groups enjoying golfing holidays to the Costa del Golf.
 Atalaya opened 1968 and is suitable for all levels of players due to the flexibility of its tees and has now become one of the most popular golf resorts on the Costa del Sol.

 For the golfing enthusiast, Atalaya International Golf Academy offers one of the best and detailed practice courses in Spain with classes for players of all levels and taught in various languages.
-The golf school offers a mixture of teaching including 3 and 5 day courses.
-Moreover, the practice putting ground and lessons are provided for free to the hotel guests.
+The golf school offers a mixture of teaching including 3 and 5-day courses.
+Moreover, the practice of putting ground and lessons are provided for free to the hotel guests.

 Atalaya Old Course

 The old course is one of the most popular parkland courses with lush fairways, mature eucalyptus trees, palms, colourful azaleas and other locals plants.
 The old course is the undisputed king, a flat quality parkland course with many bunkers, wide fairways and elevated greens.

 Although the lower handicapped player may find the challenges of the old course limited in some ways it is ideal for the average golfer who can open up their shoulders on wide fairways without the threat of losing to many balls along the way.
 The greens are cleverly contoured to and quick and will make you think hard about every putt.

 The Atalaya New Course is the baby sister of the old course, which is shorter with a few more hills to negotiate.
 However, you will be hard pushed to find a better value course on the Costa del Sol during the high season.